vipertooth/Notes/Lab1/Readme.md

 -e                  # Set Encoders
 -o                  # Set Outfile
 ```
-All of these options can be used with --list to show valid options.
+All of these arguments can be used with --list to show valid options.

-For our Senario -f elf will work.
+For our Senario -f elf was used.

 The final command should look as follows:
 ```console